erichlf/AndroidSeedBox/README.md

 AndroidSeedBox
 ==============

 This script will install everything necessary to run Transmission and Flexget from your Android device.
+However, it is not limited to using just these two programs.
+The script will install Python, openssh, samba, bash, etc.
 For the forum discussion see [this discussion](http://minixforums.com/threads/how-to-linux-optware-ssh-samba-transmission-flexget.2825/#post-23301)

 The script is build on the original [NSLU2-optware for Android bootstrap